 Available plans and pricing

-In addition to the three regular subscription options, there is also a paid 3-day trial available for $2.50.
+In addition to the three regular subscription options, there is also a paid 7-day trial available for $0.99.
 If you’ve bought an annual subscription and would like your money back, you can take advantage of the 31-day money-back guarantee (unless you went for the trial).
 The number “31” is one day over the industry standard of 30 – we can appreciate the sense of humor.

-Future customers will be happy to learn that there are plenty of ways they can pay for PureVPN.
-Aside from the traditional Credit Card and PayPal options, PureVPN also accepts Alipay, various cryptocurrencies, Gift Cards, etc. On this front at least, anonymity is preserved.
+Future customers will not be happy to learn that there are only a couple of ways they can pay for PureVPN.
+Aside from the traditional Credit Card, your only choice is PayPal.
+That means you can’t buy PureVPN anonymously.

 Platforms PureVPN supports

 PureVPN has custom apps for all of the most popular platforms – Windows, Mac, iOS, Android, and Linux.
 You can also download dedicated apps for Android TV, Amazon Fire TV & Fire Stick.
 If that wasn’t enough, there’s a Kodi Add-on and a DD-WRT applet.

 Additionally, PureVPN offers extensions for Chrome and Firefox and supports a long list of routers that can be configured manually.

 That’s not a bad list, even for a tool in the top half of the market.
 The majority of users should be satisfied – even those who intend to use the full ten simultaneous connection limit.

 The apps are intuitive and easy to use, even with the vast feature list in mind.